CaoKha/yogurt_sim/README.md

 source ~/.bashrc
 ```

-Use nodev16
+Use node v16
 ```bash
 nvm install --lts=gallium
 nvm use --lts=gallium
 ```

-Create a `www/` folder (wasm-app is a module like create-react-app)
+Create a `www/` folder (wasm-app is a module like create-react-app module)
 ```bash
 npm init wasm-app www
 ```